ricky-santos/apollo-electronics-trend-analysis/README.md

   <img src="https://github.com/ricky-santos/apollo-electronics-trend-analysis/blob/main/Charts-Images/Apollo%20Logo.png?raw=true" alt="Apollo Logo" width="500">
 </div>

 Apollo Electronics is an e-commerce company started in 2018 that sells consumer tech products online.
 They have gathered a wealth of data over the past few years and want to run an analysis of how their business has performed over that time.
-Apollo are interested in learning what trends have impacted their sales across different products, regions, and marketing channels.
+Apollo are interested in learning what trends have impacted their sales across refunds, loyalty programs and apple products.

 ## Stakeholder Ask
 "Hi data team - the leadership team is preparing for the company-wide town hall next month and would like to present a walkthrough of our order trends from 2019-2022.
 Can you help us answer the following: